 Poor electricity supply is a big factor for business failure in Nigeria and it has been helping so many businesses fail.

 1- Increase in power supply would increase the rate of small businesses springing up and also aid the GDP of the country.

 Startups are organisations, business ventures or new companies designed for rapid growth.

 Startups are usually owned by their founders also known as Startuppers.

 Do Startups Pay Well

-Startups are new businesses and most don’t make a lot of money at that time so they usually don’t pay well until they are fully settled and gain good grounds.
+Startups are new businesses and most don’t make a lot of money at that time so they usually don’t pay well until they are fully settled and gain good grounds in the business.